10 Practical Uses for Velcro

-We’ve listed just a few of our favourite practical uses below.
-Let us know if you use Velcro for something we’ve not thought of - we’d love to hear more ideas.
+We’ve listed just a few of our favorite practical uses below.
+Let us know if you use Velcro for something we’ve not thought of – we’d love to hear more ideas.

 Need to hang pictures or noticeboards or other decorations around the house?
 Velcro is great for doing this.
 It removes the need for nails or screws, making it a particularly good option if you’re renting or don’t want to damage your walls.
 Simply stick one adhesive Velcro strip to the wall and the other to whatever it is that you want to hang.
 While the adhesive on Velcro is easy to remove from walls or surfaces, it’s always worth trying it out on a small area before committing to attaching it anywhere more significant.

 A mass of cables isn’t just an eyesore – it’s also a serious time waster when you need to identify a particular lead and then untangle it from all the rest.
 The solution?
 Use Velcro strips to create cable ties that keep all of your leads neatly together.
 Simply attach a hook side to a loop side back to back and wrap this around your newly organized cables to keep them neatly together.

 Always losing the remote?
 Can’t find your game controller?
 This doesn’t need to be the case.
 Simply attach Velcro to one side of whatever you keep losing and then affix some opposing Velcro to wherever you deem best for the item to be kept.
 This could be a table, a shelf or even a wall.
 This will help to make sure you can find your items quickly and easily – as long as you remember to put it back in the same place, that is.